 Include a Clear Call To Action (CTA)

-Did you know that emails with a single call-to-action increase clicks 371% and sales $1,617?
+Emails with a single call-to-action can increase clicks by 371%.
 (WordStream).
 And when you take the time to optimize them, your click-through rates can soar.
 Check out these stats about the benefits of optimizing CTAs:

 - HubSpot found that anchor text CTAs increased conversion rates by 121%.
 Between 47% and 93% of a post’s leads ONLY come from anchor text CTAs.
 83% to 93% of each post’s leads come from anchor text AND internal link CTAs.